Whitworth Home Page > Safety & Security >

 - Parking is permitted only in marked parking spaces in designated parking areas.
-Do not park in parking spaces or lots designated for service vehicles or visitors or in lots designated for other constituencies than your own.
+Do not park in parking spaces designated for service vehicles or visitors or in lots designated for other constituencies than your own.
 There are parking lots on campus in which overnight parking is not permitted; signs are posted in these lots which read “No Overnight Parking.”

 - Unless marked as a designated parking space or otherwise marked to permit parking, all roadways on campus are considered fire lanes and parking in them is strictly prohibited.
 (Curb color, or lack thereof, has no bearing on this).
 Parking in a fire lane, or handicapped-only space without a required state-issued permit will result in a citation and a $100 fine for each occurrence.

 - “No Parking” areas include fire lanes, all road and driveway curbed areas, crosswalks, loading zones, service-vehicle zones, assigned or reserved spaces, walks, planted or seeded areas, 15-ft. spaces around fire hydrants, areas around trash/garbage collection points, uncurbed areas, and posted “No Parking” and “No Overnight Parking” areas.

 - The maximum speed limit on campus is 15 m.p.h.
 Lower speed limits are in effect when posted, or if road conditions warrant.

 - Pedestrians have the right-of-way at all intersections and pedestrian crossings except in cases involving emergency vehicles.

 - Whitworth reserves the right to tow away any illegally or improperly parked vehicle at the owner/operator’s expense.

 - Spaces designated as handicapped-only parking must be honored, and vehicles parked in them must display a state-issued disabled parking permit.

 - Motorcycles and motor scooters are considered engine-driven vehicles and may not be operated on walks intended for foot traffic.

 - Motor vehicles may only be operated on roadways designed for motor vehicle operation and may not be operated on any other areas.

 - If you plan on leaving your vehicle on campus when residences close for a vacation period, you must check with housing, security or the facilities services office for instructions regarding the proper parking area for your vehicle.